Te5ter13/portfolio/_posts/2023-06-26-Diagnostic-HTB.md

 ---
 layout: post
-title:  "Diagnostic - HackTheBox"
+title:  "Diagnostic"
 date:   2023-06-27 00:55:38 +0545
-categories: HackTheBox
+platform: "HackTheBox"
+read_time: 8
 image: /assets/Diagnostic/Diagnostic.png
 description: Our SOC has identified numerous phishing emails coming in claiming to have a document about an upcoming round of layoffs in the company.
 The emails all contain a link to diagnostic.htb/layoffs.doc.
 The DNS for that domain has since stopped resolving, but the server is still hosting the malicious document (your docker).
 Take a look and figure out what's going on.
 link: https://app.hackthebox.com/challenges/diagnostic